jaddubhai/189_proj_RNNs/README.md

+# NOTE: We had to change our repo due to LFS issues.
+NEW LINK: https://github.com/chirag-sharma-00/Intro_to_RNNs
 # COMPSCI 189 Project T - Introduction to RNNs (Team Chairun)
 This repository contains materials for COMPSCI 189 Project T, Week 10.
 We aim to provide students with a thorough introduction to RNNs, and specifically, GRUs and how they are being applied to modern portfolio theory

 # Learning Goals:
 1) **Goal:** Gain an understanding of how the RNN improves upon feed forward networks, the vanishing gradient problem and how the GRU solves this issue. <br>